-BYS - Autism Therapy Services podcast can be heard on the first and third Monday of every month.
-The podcast is an interview show featuring open and honest conversations with therapists, parents, educators, authors and experts from the autism community.
-BYS provides therapeutic services in three different environments (in-center, in-home, school-based) in Northern IL offering ABA, Speech and Occupational Therapy.
-The BYS podcast topics include therapy tips, coping skills, ideas, strategies and candid conversations from parents who live with autism in their lives.
+BYS - Autism Therapy Services podcast is an interview show featuring open and honest conversations with therapists, parents, educators, authors, and experts from the autism community.
+BYS provides therapeutic services in three different environments (in-center, in-home, school-based) in Northern IL and Atlanta, GA's Northeast suburbs offering ABA, Speech, and Occupational Therapy.
+The BYS podcast topics include therapy tips, coping skills, ideas, strategies, and candid conversations from parents who live with autism in their lives.

 To subscribe to the podcast, please use the links below:

 Dr. Kerry Magro is autistic and also a force in his community.
 His journey started as a nonverbal child and he has grown into an award-winning professional speaker, best-selling author, movie consultant, mentor, and non-profit founder.
 He cares deeply for individuals with autism and his personable and compassionate communication style provides a multitude of insights into an autistic child growing to adulthood.
 In this interview, Kerry addresses what he calls a parent’s million-dollar question, “What will happen to my child when I’m gone?”
 Dr. Magro has published best-selling books including such titles: Defining Autism from the Heart, and Autism and Falling in Love: The One that Got Away, and several others.
 He has given TedTalks on the topics of what happens when children with autism become adults and their path to college.
 We hope you enjoy this podcast.
 To learn more about Kerry, simply search him on YouTube or visit his website at http://kerrymagro.com/

 Hear what the BYS therapy leaders from ABA, Speech, and OT have to say about their best practices for collaboration and a multidisciplinary therapy approach for children with autism.
 Useful tips for parents, therapists, and teachers.
 We also provide a countdown of our Top 5 TV shows over the past year.